dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * Records
 * Unions

-Here is an example of a "plain" expression that can likely be loaded into any such integration:
+Here is an example of a "plain" expression that can be loaded into most languages or file formats:

 ```dhall
 [ { name = "Alice"